SpaceG/spaceg.github.io/_posts/2015-01-06-get-introduction-get-started.markdown

 </a>

-<p>I had search about a Mind Map and found this MindMeister.
+<p>I had searched for a Mind Map and found MindMeister.
 A company from Germany.
 Really nice and fast WebApp to sketch out some Applications or Sketches.</p>